-Kim John Payne gave a well received talk to an at-capacity audience for just under two hours, including a Q&A, on March 1, 2016.
+im John Payne gave a well received talk to an at-capacity audience for just under two hours, including a Q&A, on March 1, 2016.
 He began his talk by clarifying that he is not anti-technology, but rather pro-family.
-However, he cited several statistics that the use of excessive technology in children can cause addictive tendencies and […]

 [After reading Henry’s story, read the preview article from The Bulletin Magazine about the making of “Typewriter,” written by Language Arts teacher Rosemary Hester] When he entered the room, he tripped over an overturned lamp and fell face first onto the carpet.
 The first thing he noticed wasn’t that his money and his TV had been […]